Indianapolis Commercial Entry Doors

 But after-hours security isn’t the only issue of importance to business owners.
 Some businesses choose to keep those entry doors locked during operating hours in order to safeguard workers.
 Even the best security system on the market today won’t help if a business’s door allows easy tampering.

 A security door is typically made of steel rather than wood.
 With a variety of decorative options and finishes available, businesses no longer have to sacrifice attractiveness for safety.
-Business owners should also be sure to choose a door that is fire rated and insulated to both meet regulations and keep employees secure and comfortable.
+Business owners should also be sure to choose a door that is fire rated, if needed, and insulated to both meet regulations and keep employees secure and comfortable.

 When choosing a door, MIDWEST GARAGE DOOR SYSTEMS also works with customers to select locks and handles that provide security.
 The door’s locks must be able to withstand tampering attempts, preferably in the form of a deadbolt.